Instant Pot Beans Chart—The Ultimate Guide & Cooking Time Table

 • Sprinkle in Some Salt – Again, less is more when it comes to salt.
 A little salt (less than ½ teaspoon) will give just enough seasoning.
 You can always add more to the amount on your plate.

-• Vegetable Broth Boost – Feel free to use vegetable broth instead of water to cook your beans.
+• Vegetable Broth Boost – Feel free to use vegan broth instead of water to cook your beans, store-bought or homemade broth.
 It’s a quick way to add flavor without having to think too much about it.
 Use the low sodium version so that, when the beans reduce, they aren’t too salty.

 • Honor Those Herbs – If you’ve got a garden with fresh herbs, now is the time to use them!
 Chop up your favorites and add them to the pressure cooker.
 If using dried herbs, use a lot less.
 Using ½ –1 tablespoon would work well.